Birth control - slow release methods

 Side effects with the ring may include:

 The vaginal ring contains estrogen.
-As a result, there is a rare risk of high blood pressure, blood clots, heart attack, and stroke.
+As a result, there is a rare risk for high blood pressure, blood clots, heart attack, and stroke.
 Smoking increases these risks even more.

 The vaginal ring slowly releases both estrogen and progestin into your blood.